 If a device breaks down when performing work tasks outside of work hours, is the company required to replace it?
 If IT needs to do a remote wipe of a device, are they liable for the loss of personal data if the user has not created a backup?
 It’s crucial to make sure that the company’s responsibility (or lack thereof) for misuse of BYOD devices or damages that occur is clearly defined.

-Ok, that was intense.
-But it’s essential to understand what you’re getting into with BYOD and to be well prepared before implementing it.
 Once you’re ready to go live, that’s when the real work begins.
 Keep the sign-up and onboarding process simple and provide training so that everyone’s aware of their responsibilities and entitlements.
 You’ll also want to review and update your BYOD policy regularly to account for any changes to technology, legal regulations, or other related areas.

 In any case, maintaining a secure endpoint environment remains critical to reducing cybersecurity risks, keeping users productive, and ensuring business continuity.
 And having a modern endpoint management solution like SmartDeploy can help you do that in an efficient and effective way.
 To learn more, check out our webcast discussion on ways to manage BYOD practices and other security-related issues in today’s hybrid security environment.